antonk52/webdevandstuff/wiki/typescript-assertions.md

 Added in [v1.6](https://www.typescriptlang.org/docs/handbook/release-notes/typescript-1-6.html#new-tsx-file-extension-and-as-operator)

-This operator allows you to explicitly cast the type for a value of a different type without typescript to raise an error.
+This operator allows you to explicitly cast the type for a value of a different type without typescript raising an error.
 This is a dangerous a foot gun like feature that should be used with care and consciously.
 To quote the typescript docs this is a way to tell the compiler `trust me, I know what I’m doing.`

 This feature has two ways to use it.